nicolasdewez/travelBook/README.md

 * Improvements css: filters -> 2 columns ? with in tables ?
 Using Saas
 * Live notifications
 * In user settings, can choice receive notifications
 * Logs: files, channels ?
+Add connected users and more information
-* Step 1 travel: if place does not exists then create it
+* Steps 1 and 2 travel: if place does not exists then create it
 * Add behat tests (with selenium)
+* Add ELK for logs ?